therealkevind/COP4520A1/README.md

 (Yes, 2, 3, and 5 are also primes, but they're hard-coded.)

 ## Parallelism
-The threads have two critical points: when they take a batch of integers to check the potential primes of, and when they add to the set of primes.
+The threads need to coordinate with one another at two points: when they take a batch of integers to check the potential primes of, and when they add to the set of primes.
 - Every potential prime is checked at some point:
   The threads take a group of 6 integers at a time by calling `getAndAdd(6)` on the `AtomicInteger`.
 Java guarantees this to be an atomic operation, hence this cannot result in an inconsistent state.
 They then take the integers at indices 1 and 5 of the group, which are the two potential primes.
 - Every number determined to be prime is added correctly to the set of primes: